Flying vs. Driving: Which Is More Cost Effective for Travel This Year?

 But what if you have four children?
 Your driving costs will be altered only slightly for meals, but your costs to fly will go up by $272.
 And what if only two people are traveling?
 Your costs will be reduced by $272, making the difference between flying and driving about $150.

 In this scenario, the destination has public transportation.
 But what if you need to rent a car?
 The cost of rental cars is soaring because of a shortage created by agencies selling off cars following the plunge in demand caused by the coronavirus pandemic.
-The lowest cost to rent a compact car in Orlando in the August example week is $527, which you’ll need to add to the trip budget.
+The lowest cost to rent a compact car in Orlando in this example week is $527, which you’ll need to add to the trip budget.

 The Bottom Line